 – Perez, Marcos (2015).
 “Manuel: The Luxury of Defending Yourself”.
 In Auyero, Javier Et Al. Invisible in Austin.
 Life and Labor in an American City.
 Austin: University of Texas Press.

 Selected Professional Presentations:

-– (Forthcoming) Session organizer, “Mobilization and Narratives of Resistance in Today’s America”.
-Annual Meeting of the Society for the Study of Social Problems, Montreal, Canada.
+– (August 2017) “Mobilization and Narratives of Resistance in Today’s America”.
+Session organizer, Annual Meeting of the Society for the Study of Social Problems, Montreal, Canada.

 – (May 2017) “Convertirse en Piquetero: Reconstrucción y desarrollo de rutinas proletarias”.
 Invited Talk, School of Humanities and Social Sciences, National University of Jujuy.
 San Salvador de Jujuy, Argentina.

 – (May 2017).
 “Community organizing after the good jobs are gone: Latin American social movements and the global politics of blue-collar decline”.
 Social Movements and Protest: Nonviolent Strategies and the State.
 San Diego State University.
 San Diego, CA

 – (March 2017) “Personal backgrounds, activist experiences, and the process of becoming an activist”.
 Young Scholars in Social Movements Mini-Conference, Center for the Study of Social Movements, University of Notre Dame.
 South Bend, IN.

 – (August 2016) “Becoming a Piquetero: Past, Novel and Current Routines in the Development of Activist Dispositions”.
 111th Annual Meeting, American Sociological Association.
 Seattle, WA.

 —-Winner of the Mayer Zald Outstanding Graduate Student Paper Award.

 – (March 2016) “Past, Novel and Current Routines in the Development of Activist Dispositions”.
 21st AF&PP Conference, Manchester Metropolitan University, Manchester, UK.